Dementia - daily care

 - Do not give them foods that are too hot or too cold.

-- Give the patient finger foods if they have problems using utensils.
+- Give the person finger foods if they have problems using utensils.

 - Try different foods.
-It is common for people who have dementia to have decreased smell and taste, and this will affect their enjoyment of food.
+It is common for people who have dementia to have decreased smell and taste.
+This will affect their enjoyment of food.

 In later stages of dementia, the person may have trouble chewing or swallowing.
-Talk with their health care provider about a proper diet.
-At some point, the patient may need a diet of only liquid or soft foods, to prevent choking.
+Talk with the person's health care provider about a proper diet.
+At some point, the person may need a diet of only liquid or soft foods, to prevent choking.

 Keep distractions and noise down: